 Do yoga moves and walk around the block

 In Sanskrit, yoga literally means “union” or “connection.”
 Being in union with your body is one way that you can ease bowel problems and is another reason why practicing yoga can be good for anyone dealing with chronic constipation.
 Moving your body encourages normal bowel function.

-In addition to yoga, adding a walking regimen to your day is an easy way to find constipation relief.
-Research has found that being sedentary or inactive can lead to a decrease in bowel movements.
+In addition to yoga, adding a walking regimen to your day is an easy way to find constipation relief. has found that being sedentary or inactive can lead to a decrease in bowel movements.
 Walking is one of the easiest and most convenient ways to exercise and can trigger bowel production.

 The combination of a mindful yoga session along with brisk walking is a win-win for anyone suffering with bloating associated with chronic constipation.